DaDlugosch/pt7-on-mac/README.md

 1. That will open "Manual install window".
 Click "Next" and "Next"

-1. Write the name of your program

-1. Then write name of virtual unit (without spaces!!!)
+1. Write the name of virtual unit (without spaces!!!)

 1. Click "Next"